 - Exam Week: May 15 - May 19

 A completed application consists of:

-- An education transcript or credential evaluation report
+- An education transcript (degrees earned outside the United States also require a credential evaluation report).

-- Letter from a supervisor documenting your point-of-care experience
+- Letter from a supervisor documenting your POCT work experience submitted by the applicant.

 For complete details on the certification and application process, please review the AACC Point-of-Care Professional Certification Candidate Handbook.